-British Marine recognises that COVID-19 has had a profound impact on its members.
-We lobbied the UK Government and the Devolved Administrations to provide further support for waterway businesses and we are pleased that boating can resume in all parts of the UK.
+British Marine recognises that COVID-19 continues to have a profound impact on its members.
+We continue to lobby the UK Government and the Devolved Administrations to provide further support for waterway businesses and we are pleased that more forms of boating can shortly resume in all parts of the UK.

 Throughout the pandemic, we have been in contact with over 50 political representatives setting out our key policy asks and recommendations.
 We have also engaged with Ministers, submitted evidence to Select Committees and encouraged our members to add their voice to the lobbying effort.
-The team also created a series of working groups and liaised with officials to set out how commercial boating could resume earlier than expected.
+The team also created a series of working groups to set out how boating can safely resume.

 You can find more information on our lobbying activity below.